Paroxysmisch/genome-assembly/dissertation/main.typ

 == Aims
 While previous work @lovro has paved the way to replace the combination of algorithms and heuristics traditionally used during the layout phase of the @olc algorithm, this project aims to build on these advancements with three aims:

-+ Investigating the efficacy of more advanced @gnn layers that hold promise for furthering performance.
+#let aim_1 = [Investigating the efficacy of more advanced @gnn layers, and normalization methods that hold promise for furthering performance.]

-+ Integrating ultra-long sequencing data into the @gnn\-based genome assembly pipeline, which may necessitate more advanced @gnn layers.
-This new data type offers new opportunities for resolving complex graph artifacts, particularly repeating regions in the genome that were previously difficult to address.
+#let aim_2 = [Integrating ultra-long sequencing data into the @gnn\-based genome assembly pipeline, which may necessitate more advanced @gnn layers.
+This new data type offers new opportunities for resolving complex graph artifacts, particularly repeating regions in the genome that were previously difficult to address.]

+#let aim_3 = [Exploring automated methods of feature extraction from raw nucleotide read data.]

-+ Evaluating the feasibility of an end-to-end neural approach to the genome assembly problem that goes beyond isolated improvements to various sub-tasks, such as layout.
+#let aim_4 = [Evaluating the feasibility of an end-to-end neural approach to the genome assembly problem that goes beyond isolated improvements to various sub-tasks, such as layout.]

++ #aim_1

++ #aim_2

++ #aim_3

++ #aim_4

 == Key contributions
 The key contributions of this project are as follows:

 + Extension of the @gat architecture, called GAT+Edge, supporting updating of edge features, and their incorporation into message passing.
-The symmetry mechanism of @symgatedgcn introduced in prior work @lovro is then combined with GAT+Edge, to form a new architecture called SymGAT.
+The symmetry mechanism of @symgatedgcn introduced in prior work @lovro is then combined with GAT+Edge, to form a new architecture called SymGAT. (@sec:gat-edge and @sec:symgat-edge)

-+ Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the SymGatedGCN+Mamba and SymGatedGCN+MambaEdge models.

-+ Evaluating the performance of these new architectures against @symgatedgcn.
++ Evaluating the performance of these new architectures against @symgatedgcn. (@sec:performance_alt_gnn_layers)

-+ Investigating the integration of ultra-long read data, by combining them into existing overlap graphs generated from long-reads only, and testing the performance of various @gnn architectures on this extended overlap graph.
++ Investigating the integration of ultra-long read data, by combining them into existing overlap graphs generated from long-reads only, and testing the performance of various @gnn architectures on this extended overlap graph. (@sec:explaining-ultra-long-data and @sec:integration-ultra-long-data)

++ Experimenting with the use of an alternative graph normalization scheme, specifically designed for @gnn:pl. (@sec:granola and @sec:granola-performance)

++ Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the SymGatedGCN+Mamba and SymGatedGCN+MambaEdge models. (@sec:symgatedgcn-mamba, @sec:symgatedgcn-mamba-edge, and @sec:mamba-potential-feature-extraction)

 + Creating a proof-of-concept for purely neural genome assembly that does not rely on overlap graphs, or the @olc algorithm.